 The IPE is responsible to modify the resource instances representing the non-oneM2M Proximal IoT functions according to any state changes occurring in the external Proximal IoT system.

 The IPE is responsible for monitoring relevant changes in the resource instances representing the non-oneM2M Proximal IoT functions and invocation of appropriate non-oneM2M Proximal IoT function(s) when any operation(s) meant to trigger the execution of that non-oneM2M Proximal IoT function(s) occur for those resource instances in the hosting CSE.
+This monitoring can be achieved for instance by creating under each such resource a <subscription> resource with eventNotificationType attribute set to “Blocking_Update”.

 The set of responsibilities of the IPE when exposing non-oneM2M Proximal IoT functions to the oneM2M system is summarized in Figure 6.2.2-1.
 The dashed boxes describe optional/alternative means to determine the set of exposed functions.
 Note that, in this Figure one IPE is responsible for all interworking actions.
 More than one IPE may be used to interwork with one particular Proximal IoT network.
 Also additional AEs may get instantiated by an IPE to support interworking, see clause 6.1.
 Details on the resource mapping are contained in clause 7.